 In this work, we show that, for $d\geq 3$, and for all $\alpha,r>0$, Brownian interlacements are well-connected in the following sense: two sausages in the interlacements can be connected via no more than $s_d-1$ intermediate sausages, where

 ($\lceil \frac{d-2}{2} \rceil$ stands for the smallest integer greater or equal to $\frac{d-2}{2}$).

 We now phrase this result in a more precise fashion.
-Let $\omega$ stand for the interlacement process (under the definition of (\ref{eq:equivalentdef})) at level $\alpha$.
-The support of $\omega$ consists of a countable set of doubly-infinite continuous trajectories modulo time shift.
-We associate $\omega$ and $r>0$ with a graph $G_{\alpha,r}= (V,E)$ where the set of vertices $V$ is the set of trajectories that form the support of $\omega$, and the set of edges $E$ consists of pairs of vertices whose corresponding sausages of radius $r$ intersect with each other.
+Let $W$ stand for the collection of doubly-infinite continuous trajectories modulo time shift of Brownian interlacements at level $\alpha$.
+We associate with $W$ and $r>0$ a graph $G_{\alpha,r}= (V,E)$ where each vertex in $V$ corresponds to a trajectory in $W$, and the set of edges $E$ consists of pairs of vertices whose corresponding sausages of radius $r$ intersect with each other.
 Let ${\rm diam}(G_{\alpha,r})$ stand for the diameter of $G_{\alpha,r}$.
-The result regarding the connectivity of the interlacement is summarized in the following theorem.
+The result regarding the connectivity of interlacements is summarized in the following theorem.

 \begin{thm} Let $G_{\alpha,r}$ be the graph defined as above.
 For all $\alpha,r>0$,